 2021 Omnibus Incentive Plan - The stock options and RSUs granted to each NEO under the 2021 Plan accelerate and fully vest in the event of the respective NEO's termination other than for "cause" (and not due to death or "disability") on or following a "change in control," each as defined in the 2021 Plan.
 In the event of an NEO's termination due to death or disability, any vested stock options held by the respective NEO will remain exercisable until the earlier of one year from the termination date and the options' expiration date.
-In the event of an NEO's termination date, any vested stock options held by the respective NEO will remain exercisable until the earlier of 90 days from the termination date and the options' expiration date.
-In the event of a voluntary resignation by an NEO, any vested stock options held by the respective NEO will remain exercisable until the earlier of 30 days from the termination date and the options' expiration date.
-In the event of an NEO's termination date and the options' expiration date.
+In the event of an NEO's termination by the Company without cause, any vested stock options held by the respective NEO will remain exercisable until the earlier of 90 days from the termination date and the options' expiration date.
 In the event of a voluntary resignation by an NEO, any vested stock options held by the respective NEO will remain exercisable until the earlier of 30 days from the termination date and the options' expiration date.
 In the event of an NEO's termination by the Company for cause, any stock options held by the respective NEO will expire whether or not vested.